 - Ungroup List to ungroup the lists and delete the group

 You can collaborate on lists in Microsoft To Do.
-The app lets you Invite via a link for anyone with a Microsoft account to join and edit the list.
-It will be better if we had a viewer option to prevent some people from editing our lists.
+The app lets you Invite via a link, for anyone with a Microsoft account to join and edit the list.
+It would be better if we had a viewer option to prevent some people from editing our lists.

-The left sidebar is your navigation panel that contains your smart lists at the top.
+The left sidebar is your navigation panel, which contains your smart lists at the top.
 Your smart lists include:

 - My Day only displays tasks you need to start working on today.
 In case you have some incomplete tasks for the previous day, those go under the light bulb icon.
 You can tap on it to check your incomplete tasks (and even upcoming ones) if you want to add them to today’s work.